Tushar625/Byte_Blitz_SFML/readme.md

 ***

-I shall create a proper manual discussing more about it in future...
+I shall create a proper manual discussing more about these features in future...

 ## Examples